Responsibility &

 About Us

-Lactalis American Group is a subsidiary of Lactalis Group, the world’s leading dairy group and a French-family business founded in 1933 in Laval, France.
-Lactalis is a leading producer of dairy products including cheese, milk, yogurts, butters and creams, dairy ingredients and nutrition.
+Lactalis American Group is a subsidiary of Lactalis Group, the world’s largest dairy group and a French-family business founded in 1933 in Laval, France.
+Lactalis is a leading producer of dairy products including cheese, milk, yogurts, butters, creams and dairy ingredients.

-Begins in France in 1933 when our founder, André Besnier, produced his first 17 camemberts using 35 liters of milk collected from the surrounding area.
-This tradition of dairy production inspired by simple, high quality ingredients continues today.
-For nearly 40 years, Lactalis American Group has committed to sourcing our milk from local farms which ensures all of our dairy products are fresh and delicious when you buy them.
+Begins in France in 1933 when our founder, André Besnier, produced his first 17 camembert cheeses using 35 liters of milk collected from the surrounding area.
+This tradition of dairy production inspired by simple, high-quality ingredients continues today.
+For more than 40 years, Lactalis American Group has committed to sourcing our milk from local farms, which ensures that all of our dairy products are fresh and delicious when you buy them.

 Our Corporate Values